New Jersey Hourly Paycheck Calculator

 Estimate New Jersey hourly paycheck after taxes and deductions.
 Enter rate, hours, overtime, benefits.
 Examples compute instantly and scroll results.

 A typical New Jersey paycheck includes federal income tax, Social Security, Medicare, and New Jersey state income tax.
-New Jersey also withholds employee contributions to certain state programs (e.g., unemployment insurance funds, temporary disability insurance, family leave insurance) when applicable.
-Employers fund SUTA, FUTA, workers’ compensation, and must meet posting/recordkeeping rules.
+NJ may also withhold employee contributions to state programs like unemployment insurance, temporary disability insurance, and family leave insurance.
+Employers fund SUTA, FUTA, workers’ compensation, and meet posting/recordkeeping rules.
 Pretax benefits—401(k)/403(b)/457(b), HSA, FSA, commuter, and Section 125 insurance premiums—can reduce taxable wages when plan-eligible.

 - Employee (federal): Income tax (IRS W-4), Social Security, Medicare, Additional Medicare for high earners.

-- Employee (state): NJ income tax withholding (Form NJ-W4 elections) and possible employee contributions to state insurance programs listed above.
+- Employee (state): NJ income tax withholding (Form NJ-W4) and contributions to state insurance programs.

-- Local (employee): New Jersey generally does not impose employee local wage/income taxes.
+- Local (employee): NJ generally does not impose local wage/income taxes.

-- Employer: NJ SUTA; FUTA; workers’ compensation; possible employer-side municipal payroll taxes in some cities (do not reduce employee net).
+- Employer: NJ SUTA; FUTA; workers’ compensation; possible employer-side municipal payroll taxes (do not reduce employee net).

 - Pretax deductions: May lower federal/state taxable wages and, when eligible, FICA.